KILTprotocol/docs/docs/chain/collator.md

 ```

 The answer should look like the JSON object below.
-The `result` key is the HEX-encoded public half of your newly created session key.
+The `result` key is the HEX-encoded public half of the newly created session key.

 ```
 {"jsonrpc":"2.0","result":"0xb2dc33b1ff0c6f8b07f882236bb992e903452791ff5225b5eb4c2c1a40252d5d","id":1}